Skip to main content

 The stimulus had already happened, and the choice for a proper response seemed nonexistent.
 There was no pause between these two.
 The same happened to me when I saw my favorite book worn.
 The same happened when I got mistreated in school.
 The same happened when I was dealing with powerful difficulties at work.
 I was confused, upset, and triggered.
 Each event took time to process, think through, and accept.
 The more complicated the disturbance, the silencing echo, the longer it took to get over.

 These are the fruitful pauses to reverse, learn, and regain confidence and happiness.
-These are the marks of the most forming and memorable in life.
-It is a sign of importance, reverse patina.
+They are the marks of the most forming and memorable in life.
+They are a sign of importance, reverse patina.

 1. Post-Traumatic Growth.
 (2024).
 In Wikipedia ↩︎